-The Committee may take action on items of business not appearing on the posted Agenda if the members physically present and participating by phone or other immediate audio or video means of communication so decide, under any of the conditions stated below:
+The Committee may take action on items of business not appearing on the posted Agenda under any of the conditions stated below:

-- a) A determination by a majority vote of the appointed Committee that an emergency situation exists consisting of an activity or crippling disaster that severely impairs public health or safety; or - b) A determination by a two-thirds vote of the appointed Committee, or, if less than two-thirds of the appointed members are present, a unanimous vote of those members present, that there exists a need to take immediate action and that the need for action came to the attention of the Committee subsequent to the agenda being posted.
+(a) A determination by a majority vote of the Committee that an emergency situation exists consisting of an activity or crippling disaster that severely impairs public health or safety. (b) A determination by a two-thirds vote of the Committee, or, if less than two-thirds of the members are present, a unanimous vote of those members present, that there exists a need to take immediate action and that the need for action came to the attention of the Committee subsequent to the agenda being posted.

-In addition to one of the findings above, the Committee must also follow the provisions of Government Code sections 11125.3, 11125.4, and 11125.5 as applicable, regarding notice of the item(s) to be considered for action.
+In addition to one of the findings above, the Committee must also follow the provisions of Government Code sections 11125.3, 11125.4, and 11125.5 as applicable.